 - If money was no object, what car would they be driving?

 This section will dive deeper into your character’s psyche.
 It will require you to dive into their mind and pick out the big, important, life-changing stuff.

-These are good examples of things that might not necessarily be included outright in the novel.
+These are good examples of things that might not be included outright in the novel.
 But they help shape who your character is.
-Knowing these things about them will help you write them in a realistic and authentic way.
+Knowing these things about them will help you write them realistically and authentically.